hasanagacayak/Agricultural-Autonomous-Land-Vehicle---Teknofest/README.md

 # Agricultural-Autonomous-Land-Vehicle-Teknofest

 This project was developed by the AGRO-DEV TEAM during our participation in the Teknofest Agricultural Unmanned Ground Vehicles Competition, where we reached the semi-finals.
+This project could not be completed because it could not be passed to the final.
 The project involves creating an image processing-based wild herb detection and destruction tool using autonomous ground vehicle technology.

 # Overview
 The Agricultural Autonomous Ground Vehicle project aims to develop an autonomous robot capable of detecting and removing wild herbs from agricultural fields.
 Using advanced image processing techniques and artificial intelligence, the vehicle can navigate fields, identify unwanted plants, and take action to remove them efficiently.